Total Pageviews

 because it built a large national shipyard which produced the Venetian Arsenal

-With also Serbian, Croatian, Bosnian plus Albanian widely used and recognized within the country
+With also Serbian, Croatian, Bosnian plus Albanian widely used and recognized within

 You can actually pay a small fee to dress up like a medieval warrior or become an archer and try to shooting some arrows

-During World War Two, Italy (under Benito Mussolini) annexed the area of Kotor (1941-1943)
+During World War Two, Italy (under Benito Mussolini) annexed the area

-Then came Nazi Germany
+Then Came Nazi Germany

-Who replaced the defeated Italians which resulted in a guerrilla war within Montenegro who was fighting for democracy.
+Who replaced the defeated Italians, which resulted in a guerrilla war within Montenegro who

-Finally in 1944 the war of liberation had been won and to acknowledge the contribution from Montenegro it became of of the six republics of Yugoslavia
+Finally in 1944 the war of liberation had been won and to acknowledge the contribution from Montenegro, it became of of the six republics of Yugoslavia

-This is the start of the 1350 step climb to the St. George Fortress (Fortress of San Giovanni)
+To climb to the St. George Fortress (Fortress of San Giovanni)

-Which my only complaint was half way up there was a gate and an 8 Euro fee (which is fine but the mobile credit card device signal was not good, so took forever to get it to work......so bring cash)
+Which my only complaint was half way up there was a gate and an 8 Euro fee (which is fine but the mobile credit card device signal was not good, so took forever to get

 Not much of the castle remains plus only a few of the ruins can be visited, but the views are great so well worth the effort

-If thinking of buying a house or apartment in Kotor you first you have to register a company in Montenegro
+If thinking of buying a house or apartment in Kotor you first you have to register a

-With July the hottest month (26C) and January being the coldest (5C)
+In Kotor is seasonal; with July the hottest month (26C) and January

-Now i am not sure how old these shutters are (showing its age) but i KNOW they are not from that time period 😄
+Now i am not sure how old these shutters are (showing its age) but i KNOW they are not from

 The Church of Our Lady of Health